KevValue/KevValue/README.md

 I'm currently working on ... projects where I focus on problem solving and making design choices guided by first‑principle qualities.

+I am targeting an internship role, please email or message me with any questions on my working demos.

 My interests include distributed systems and cloud solution design.